eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 ## Commodities

-### Overview

 > A commodity is a **basic good used in commerce** that is interchangeable with other goods of the same type.
 > — [Investopedia](https://www.investopedia.com/terms/c/commodity.asp)

 As an asset class, commodities may provide one or both of these benefits:

-- **Inflation hedge**: to run parallel to inflation in the long run.
+- **Inflation hedge**: to grow with inflation in the long run.
 The idea here is that the price of basic goods needed for daily life tend to move up with inflation.
 - **Decorrelation**: to diversify a portfolio by providing relatively low correlation to other asset classes (e.g. stocks, bonds).

 Let's see what commodities are available on Trading212: